ccard/hcr_term_project/README.md

 # Appendix #
+ - All test SLAM files are in `./hallway_results/` or `./Test/`, recommend maps to use are:
+ - `/slam_eval_code/src/core` contains all of the code we wrote and launch files the only launch file that we use is `generateOdomAndSlam.launch`
+ - `/docs/` contain our termproject paper (not yet complete)
+ - `./autonomus_nav.sh /tmp/<file_name>.yaml` is the command to start the keyop controller and autonomus navigation stack with the map passed in.
+Please refer to the above sections for instructions on how to start.
+ - `./gmapping_bringup.sh [-s]` (`[-s]` is optional as it opens rviz which is not needed to create the) when run in conjunction with `./kobuki_bringup.sh` it creates a map.
+Please refer to the above sections for instructions on how to start.
+ - `source network_kobuki.sh` and `source network_master.sh <kobuki ip address>` automatically sets the `$ROS_MASTER_URI` and `$ROS_HOSTNAME` environmental variables to the correct values on the respective machines.
+ - `source env.sh` builds and sources `/rocon/`,`/kobuki/`, `/turtlebot/` and `/slam_eval_code/` if the envorinment for the turtlebot packages was setup correctly see the environment [section](#environment)
+ - `source setup.sh` will download and install all the necessary turtlebot packages form the referenced tutorial.

 --------------------------------------------------------------------------------
 # Notes (please disregarad these as they are used only as reminders to ourselves please follow the instructions above) #